mohammadi-com/GetRemoteJobOffers/README.md

 If English isn’t your first language, consider joining free discussion courses to improve.
 I've heard from friends that [Oteacher](https://oteacher.org/) is a great resource.
 If you know of any other good ones, feel free to share.
 Expanding your vocabulary and learning to communicate your ideas clearly and professionally, with an understandable tone, accent, and pace, is crucial.
 Improving your English is an investment that pays off beyond just the job search—it’s a valuable asset for your life and career.
 Make it a habit to spend 3-4 hours a day working on this skill.

 ### Boost Your Confidence
 Confidence builds over time.
 Remember, the interviewer is just another person, and they’re there to have a conversation with you.
 This is your chance to create a collaborative and friendly vibe.

-A great way to build confidence is by doing mock interviews.
+Our mind sends stress signals when it encounters unknown situation, like an interview with new recruiter.
+You can prepare your mind and build confidence by **simulating the interview** for yourself.

+Make a list of questions you think the interviewer will ask, and write down your answers for each one.
+You can get a sense of the questions each company ask by checking their Glassdoor profile.

+Dress as if you're actually going to the interview, set up your camera, clean up your background, and get everything ready as if it's the real deal.
+Then, record yourself answering the questions you prepared.

+Watch the video, see where you can improve, and keep practicing until you feel confident and ready for the interview.

 ### Practice with Mock Interviews
 Practice makes perfect.
 Just like you’d do mock tests before a driving test, mock interviews are essential here too.
 Get a friend, mentor, or another resource to help you out.
 Some websites can also assist with this: